rcarrata/rcarrata.github.io/_posts/2020-06-02-canary-in-service-mesh.md

 ]
 ```

-So with this match headers, when a request is originated from a Safari browser, will be hit the
+So with these match headers, when a request originates from a Safari browser, it will hit the
-version-v2 of recommendation, instead if a non-Safari user is requesting our app, the request will be
+version-v2 of recommendation.
+If a non-Safari user is requesting our app, the request will be
 routed to the version-v1:

 ```